FelixOnline/v2/content/articles/2011-2-3-spend-your-moolah-on-moolis.md

  - /food/707/spend-your-moolah-on-moolis
 imported: true
 comments:
+ - value: >
- - Absolutely on the dot except that we would not call the roti used a rumali roti Having tasted all the moolis described I can vouch for the veracity of the descriptionUnfortunately not open on Sundays but the friendliness of the staff makes this place stand out
+     Absolutely on the dot except that we would not call the roti used a rumali roti.
+Having tasted all the moolis described, I can vouch for the veracity of the description.,Unfortunately not open on Sundays, but the friendliness of the staff makes this place stand out.

 # Article Taxonomies
 categories: